Squashing and supersymmetry enhancement in three dimensions: Partition functions of theories

-In this section of the appendix we show squashing independence for the mass deformed ABJM theory at a special mass given below.
-The partition function of mass-deformed ABJM theory on the squashed three-sphere is given by
+In this section of the appendix we show squashing independence for the mass deformed ABJ(M) theory at a special mass given below.
+The partition function of mass-deformed ABJ(M) theory on the squashed three-sphere is given by

 \be

 \ee In the following we will show that this is squashing independent for $m_3=\io\frac{Q}{2}$ and $m_1=m_2$.
 Thus we will look at $\mathcal{Z}=Z(b;\frac{m_+-m_-}{2},\frac{m_++m_-}{2},\io\frac{Q}{2})$ where $m_{\pm}=m_1\pm m_2$.